RidleyB/sen/content/_content/rules-and-restrictions.md

 title: Rules and Restrictions
 ---

-<div class="todo">Outline houserules being used, and limitations on 5e content.</div>
+<div class="todo">Any houserules, limitations on 5e content, or any other related info will be posted here.</div>